What is a tornado?

-A tornado is a violently rotating column of air that extends from a thunderstorm and comes into contact with the ground.
-In an average year about 1,000 tornadoes are reported nationwide.
-Tornado intensity is measured by the enhanced Fujita (EF) scale.
-The scale rates tornadoes on a scale of 0 through 5, based on the amount and type of wind damage.
+A tornado—also known as a twister—is a violently rotating column of air that extends from a thunderstorm and comes into contact with the ground.
+Tornado intensity is measured by the Enhanced Fujita (EF) scale, which rates tornadoes from 0 through 5, based on the amount and type of wind damage.

-Tornadoes occur most frequently from March until June and, while they are more common in the central United States, they can occur almost anywhere in North America, including in large cities.
+An average of about 1,000 tornadoes are reported nationwide each year.
+Twisters are more common in the central United States, though they can occur almost anywhere in North America, including in large cities.

 - Dark greenish skies